NEW: Bay Area Court Intelligence — sentencing analytics, judge data, and pretrial insights for 9 counties >

 Immediate Courtroom Experience

 Public defenders handle hundreds of hearings in their first year.
-You'll argue motions, conduct cross-examinations, and try cases to verdict while associates at private firms are still reviewing documents.
-There is no faster way to become a skilled trial attorney.
+Panel attorneys get similar exposure with diverse cases from multiple courts.
+Whether in an office or on a panel, you'll argue motions, conduct cross-examinations, and try cases to verdict while associates at private firms are still reviewing documents.

 2